openbmc/docs/openbmc-systemd.md

 When an OpenBMC system first has power applied, it starts the "default.target" unless an alternate target is specified on the kernel command line.
 In Phosphor OpenBMC, there is a link from default.target to multi-user.target.

-Within Phosphor OpenBMC, obmc-standby.target is wanted by multi-user.target and is where you'll find all Phosphor services associated.
+You'll find all the phosphor services associated with multi-user.target.

 ## Server Power On
 When OpenBMC is used within a server, the [obmc-host-start@.target](https://github.com/openbmc/openbmc/blob/171031d20c7ed03900739d51ba53ad0001f98fa5/meta-phosphor/common/recipes-core/systemd/obmc-targets/obmc-host-start%40.target)